haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 ![ext](../media/ext.png) <br />
 _image and layers source: Hal Pomeranz' Linux Forensics_
 - **Physical Layer**: The physical drive or device and the partitions on it.
   - Linux systems often use the old DOS Master Boot Record (MBR) style partitions with four “primary” partitions and chained “extended” (logical) partitions as necessary.
-GPT (GUID Partition Tables) is a newer disk partitioning scheme designed to overcome the limitations of MBR, and may be found on some Linux systems.
+GPT (GUID Partition Tables) is a newer disk partitioning scheme designed to overcome the limitations of MBR, and may be found on some Linux systems
-  - Even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the /dev directory— e,g., /dev/sdal, /dev/sda2.
+  - Even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the /dev directory— e,g., /dev/sdal, /dev/sda2
-- **File System Layer**: Contains all the config and management data associated with the file systems in each partition on the disk.
+- **File System Layer**: Contains all the config and management data associated with the file systems in each partition on the disk
   - When a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system.
 This is called a **superblock**, and it contains:
     -  FS type/size, block size, number of blocks/inodes, etc.
     -  Modification time, last mounted on, clean/dirty status
     -  Pointer to inode for file system journal (EXT3 and above)
-- **File Name Layer** (AKA Human Interface Layer): responsible for mapping human readable file names to metadata addresses.
+- **File Name Layer** (AKA Human Interface Layer): responsible for mapping human readable file names to metadata addresses
   - **Directory files** associate _file names_ to index node (_inode_) numbers in the layer below
   - Directories give the file system its hierarchical structure
-- **Metadata Layer**: Contains inodes, the data structures responsible for definition and delineation of files.
+- **Metadata Layer**: Contains inodes, the data structures responsible for definition and delineation of files
     - Every file has an inode that contains:
       - File type
       - Access rights